Gaborone Travel Guide

-Gaberone, Botswana's capital, is a vibrant modern African city, in fact one of the fastest growing cities in the world.
-While not big on tourist attractions, the city is home to international hotels, souvenir shops, restaurants and other services that visitors will need before heading off on safari.
+Botswana's modern, vibrant capital, Gaberone, is one of the fastest growing cities in the world.
+While not big on tourist attractions, the destination is home to international hotels, souvenir shops, restaurants and other services that visitors will need before heading off on safari.
 There are a few sights and excursions to enjoy for those who only have a day or two in which to experience the country.

-Pride and joy of Gaborone is its University and National Museum, which features some outstanding exhibits.
+The pride and joy of Gaborone is its University and National Museum, which features some outstanding exhibits.
 One of the most striking buildings is Orapa House, where Botswana's diamonds are sorted and dispatched to markets around the world.
-The old part of the city, known as the 'Village', is where visitors will find remnants of Botswana's colonial history, such as the remains of the old Government Rest House, where the infamous Jameson Raid was believed to have been planned and where Cecil John Rhodes sometimes stayed.
+The old part of the city, known as the 'Village', is where visitors will find remnants of Botswana's colonial history, such as the remains of the old Government Rest House, where the infamous Jameson Raid was believed to have been planned, and where Cecil John Rhodes sometimes stayed.

 Become our Gaborone Travel Expert